Vessel registration and travelling abroad

 Recognised worldwide, a full registration certificate provides documentary evidence of title, ownership and nationality of a vessel.

-More information about these registers including application forms can be found on the Ports of Jersey website.
+More information about these registers, including application forms, can be found here.

 You are legally required to have third party insurance whenever your vessel is residing on or in Jersey territorial waters.
 This includes any type of mooring or if it is sited in or on any properties owned or administered by Jersey Harbours.